 Introduction

-In this short article, I shall discuss acupuncture treatment for headaches and migraine.
+I offer acupuncture for headaches and migraine, and in this short article, I shall discuss the treatment.
 Although I will refer below just to headaches, references should be taken to include migraines.
 More than ten million people in the UK experience regular headaches, and the condition accounts for 1 in 25 GP consultations.

-In 2012, the National Institute for Health and Care Excellence (NICE) issued updated advice to doctors on the treatment of headaches.
+In 2012, the National Institute for Health and Care Excellence (NICE) issued advice (updated 2025)to doctors on the treatment of headaches.
 For tension headaches, acupuncture is recommended as the treatment of choice.
 For migraine, acupuncture is also suggested where the usual drugs are either ineffective or unsuitable.
-More recently, the prestigious Cochrane Collaboration has supported the use of acupuncture to treat tension headaches.
+The prestigious Cochrane Collaboration has also supported the use of acupuncture to treat tension headaches.
 For migraine, Cochrane says acupuncture compares favourably with drug treatment, citing fewer adverse effects and greater likelihood of responding.

 A large review funded by the National Institute for Health & Care Research in 2017, concluded that acupuncture is better than usual care for pain from chronic headaches.